Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Thin graphs as VPG graphs

 \begin{proof} The edge subdivision of the complete graph $K_5$ is 4-thin (see Figure~\ref{fig:4-thin-no-vpg} for a representation).
 Nevertheless, it is not a string graph~\cite{Sinden-K5}, and string graphs are equivalent to VPG graphs~\cite{asinowski}. \end{proof}

-To prove that graphs with thinness at most three have bounded bend number, we start by defining an intersection model obtained from $\mathcal{M}_2$ by keeping from each rectangle the path formed by the top and right sides (all the paths have the shape \Lxy and it can be proved that both intersection models produce the same graph).
+To prove that graphs with thinness at most three have bounded bend number, we start by defining an intersection model obtained from $\mathcal{M}_2$ by keeping from each rectangle the path formed by the top and right sides (all the paths have the shape \Lxy).
+Notice that two rectangles that are grounded to the $x$-axis intersect if and only if their top sides intersect, and two rectangles that are grounded to the $y$-axis intersect if and only if their right sides intersect.
+Furthermore, a rectangle $X$ grounded to the $x$-axis intersects a rectangle $Y$ grounded to the $y$-axis if and only if the right side of $X$ intersects the top side of $Y$.
+So, both intersection models produce the same graph.
 We can then reflect vertically and horizontally the model in order to obtain the \Lr-model $\mathcal{M}_3$ (see Figure~\ref{fig:M2-M3}).

+\begin{proposition} Every 2-thin graph is an \Lr-graph, thus a $B_1$-VPG graph.
+Moreover, every independent 2-thin graph is a $B_0$-VPG graph. \end{proposition}

-In this way, we prove that 2-thin graphs are \Lr-graphs, thus $B_1$-VPG.
-When the graph is independent 2-thin it is enough to keep the horizontal part for the paths that are grounded to the $y$-axe and the vertical part for the paths that are grounded to the $x$-axe, so independent 2-thin graphs are $B_0$-VPG.
+\begin{proof} Every 2-thin graph admits the intersection model $\mathcal{M}_1$ (Lemma~\ref{lem:model1}).
+We have observed that the model $\mathcal{M}_1$ can be modified to a grounded model $\mathcal{M}_2$ and then to an \Lr-model $\mathcal{M}_3$ representing the same graph, so 2-thin graphs are \Lr-graphs, and in particular $B_1$-VPG graphs.
+When the graph is independent 2-thin it is enough to keep the horizontal part for the paths that are grounded to the $y$-axis and the vertical part for the paths that are grounded to the $x$-axis, so independent 2-thin graphs are $B_0$-VPG. \end{proof}

 Again, by adjusting the definitions of blocking, bi-semi-proper to these 2-grounded models, we can prove characterizations analogous to those in Theorems~\ref{thm:char-2-thin} and~\ref{thm:char-2-pthin} for (independent) (proper) 2-thin graphs.
+We will formalize one such characterization in Theorem~\ref{thm:forb-pat-2-thin}.

 For 3-thin graphs, we use the previous ideas for the intersections within each class and between each pair of classes.

-A sketch of a $B_3$-VPG model for 3-thin graphs and a $B_1$-VPG model for independent 3-thin graphs can be found in Figure~\ref{fig:3-thin}.
+\begin{proposition} Every 3-thin graph is a $B_3$-VPG graph.
+Moreover, every independent 3-thin graph is a $B_1$-VPG graph. \end{proposition}

+\begin{proof} Let $G$ be a 3-thin graph with partition $V^1,V^2,V^3$.
+We start by constructing the \Lr-model $\mathcal{M}_3$ for $G[V^1 \cup V^2]$.
+Then we extend the paths corresponding to the vertices of $V^1$ and the paths corresponding to the vertices of $V^2$ in order to allow the respective intersections with the paths corresponding to the vertices of $V^3$ in two different sectors of the plane.
+These intersections also follow the ideas of the model $\mathcal{M}_3$ for $G[V^1 \cup V^3]$ and $G[V^2 \cup V^3]$, respectively.
+In the case of independent 3-thin graphs, less bends per path are necessary because there are no internal intersections on each class.
+A sketch of a $B_3$-VPG model for 3-thin graphs and a $B_1$-VPG model for independent 3-thin graphs can be found in Figure~\ref{fig:3-thin}. \end{proof}